Managing your degree progress is similar to fitting the pieces of a puzzle together. Don’t let the pieces confuse you—turn them in to a plan.

 Declaring a major in COBAE

 Students must meet the standards set for major change/declaration as explained on the Major and Minor Policy, approved on May 25, 2010.
 Please visit Major and Minor Policy for detailed explanation of this policy.
 In addition, students must have at least a 2.0 CSUN and Total GPAs, in order to declare a major in the College of Business and Economics.
-To obtain the Major Change/Declaration Form, please visit Change of Major Form.
+For an explanation of the major/minor declaration process, please click here.

 Declaring a double major

 Students must meet the standards set for second major declaration as explained on the Major and Minor Policy, approved on May 25, 2010.
 Please visit Major and Minor Policy for detailed explanation of this policy.
 In addition, students must have a 3.0 overall GPA in order to declare a second major in the College of Business and Economics.
-To obtain the Major Change/Declaration Form, please visit Change of Major Form .
+For an explanation of the major/minor declaration process, please click here

 Declaring a minor

 Students must meet the standards set for minor change/declaration as explained on the Major and Minor Policy, approved on May 25, 2010.
 Please visit Major and Minor Policy for detailed explanation of this policy.
-To obtain the Minor Change/Declaration Form, please visit Declaring Minor Form.
+For an explanation of the major/minor declaration process, please click here.

 Accountancy, Finance, and Insurance and Financial Services are impacted majors which means students must meet higher standards in order to declare a major in these areas.
 Accountancy requires a minimum 3.00 GPA and has limits on repeating courses in the major.
 Finance and Insurance and Financial Services require 60+ units and a 2.50 or higher total GPA.
 Effective Fall 2013, students must have a total GPA of 2.60 in order to declare Finance or Insurance and Financial Services as their major.
 Students will typically start out as Pre-Accountancy, Pre-Finance, or Pre-Insurance and Financial Services major until they meet the requirements for admission into the impacted major.